WHAT IT FEELS LIKE TO LIVE HERE

 The house is much more than its first view.
 Inside there are wonderfully large spaces with high ceilings and windows open to the surrounding acres of ‘nature-preserve’ woods.
 There is something new, a surprise, at every turn.

 The façade is reserved and modest as befits a 150 year old one room school.
-The 1998 addition with curved roofs and its stark plain wall plus the heavy walls of the traditional school don’t tell much of what is inside and what opens expansively to back.
-It is mostly hidden from the road by plantings from April to November.
+The 1998 addition with curved roofs and its stark plain wall plus the heavy walls of the traditional school do not reveal much of what is inside and what opens expansively behind the house.
+Plantings along the road conceal the house.

-The house is imbued with a spirituality—a connection to the ‘natural’—that allows for a profound connection to the natural rhythms and cycles of each day and the seasons.
+The house is imbued with a spirituality—a connection to the ‘natural’—that allows for a profound connection to the natural rhythms and cycles of each day and every season.

 At every turn, the design, the bones of the house, foster a sense of openness and generosity: